 Prepare the data for deposit

-The objective for depositing research data in a data repository is to enable users to review the research results, and to reuse the data in future studies.
-In order to make this possible, data need to be organised and presented in a self-explanatory way.
-A certified repository (like SND) employs a quality review process, which means that deposited data have to meet certain minimum requirements before they are published.
-Therefore it is important that you as a researcher take an active part in the review process.
-Data that do not meet the minimum requirements will be rejected and not published.
+When you share research data through a data repository you enable others to review research results and to reuse the data in future studies.
+But this requires that the data are organized and presented in a self-explanatory way.
+Certified repositories (including SND) apply a quality review process, which requires that deposited data meet certain minimum requirements before they are published.
+The curators will work with you to ensure that the published dataset is reusable, so you will need to be contactable and take an active part in the review process.

 Here are some useful recommendations: